As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you.

 ✘ No kitchen if you want to cook yourself

 Cats Madrid offers unrivalled value for money.
-Located in a 17th century palace that has been converted in to a fun and friendly hostel.
+Located in a 17th century palace that has been converted in to a fun and friendly hostel that all centres around a courtyard and fountain.

-As part of Europe’s Famous Hostels, get a discount if you’re interrailing in Spain.
+Facilities include large lockers that use the door key, laundry facilities and a some limited access to kitchen equipment.
+As part of Europe’s Famous Hostels, you also get a discount if you’re interrailing in Spain.

 ✔ Privacy curtains on each bed